 Some food and drinks I loved from India

 1. Chai in a clay cup

-Chai is a spiced tea beverage originated from India.
-During the wedding, you’ll often find guest sipping on a cup of Chai.
-The base is usually a strong black tea mixed with various Indian spices – usually cardamom, cinnamon, cloves, ginger, and black peppercorn.
+Chai is a spiced tea beverage that originated in India.
+During the wedding, you’ll often find guests sipping on a cup of Chai.
+The base is a strong black tea mixed with various Indian spices – cardamom, cinnamon, cloves, ginger, and black peppercorn.

 2. Paneer, fresh Cheese from India